nojronatron/BF-BMX/README.md

 At a very high level:

-- A client-side application built for Windows 10+ will monitor Winlink Express for new messages, recording data from any new message that is a "Bigfoot Bib Report" to a logfile, and sending the data to a configured server service on the local area network (LAN).
+- A client-side application monitors _up to three_ Winlink Express messages folder for new items.
+When found, any "bib records" discovered are recorded to a logfile and sent to a configured server service on the local area network (LAN).
-- A server-side application listens for configured clients to send it data in a specialized format.
-When it receives data that matches, it logs the "Bigfoot Bib Data" to a file, which can be used for querying and reporting on data.
+- A server-side application listens for configured clients to send it data in a JSON format.
+When data is received, the server logs the "bib data" to a file that can be imported into a database or spreadsheet for further analysis.

 ## How To Use

-This section will be written as the project enters the Beta Testing phase.
+This section will be updated as the project enters the Beta Testing phase.

+### Configure and Run

+1. See [Target Environment And Dependencies](#target-environment-and-dependencies) for the minimum requirements.
+1. See [Configure Local Environment Variables](#configure-local-environment-variables) for configuring the Desktop App and Server service.
+1. Copy the compiled Desktop App folder and its files to a convenient location on the client computer.
+1. Copy the compiled Server Service folder and its files to a convenient location on the server computer (or client if running both on one machine).
+1. Start the Server Service by double-clicking the BFBMX-Server-API.exe file, and accepting the Windows Firewall prompt.
+Make not of the `log location` presented in the Server Service console output window (do not close the console).
+1. Start the Desktop App by double-clicking the BFBMX-Desktop-App.exe file.
+Make not of the `log location` that is presented in the Desktop App.
+1. More steps to follow.

+### Use the Desktop App

+This section will include information such as: Setting up paths to monitor, starting and stopping monitors, and reviewing log files.

+### Use the Server App

+This section will include information such as: Reviewing Console Logging, finding and using logging output files.

 ### Configure Local Environment Variables